Heroin Addiction Treatment at the Providence Projects

 Heroin Rehab Programme

 The heroin rehab programme is designed in a way to ensure that it’s engaging, it’s fun and it’s effective.
-The range of therapies used during this programme include 1-1 counselling, self-esteem work, relapse prevention, group therapy, assignments, music therapy, exercise classes and alternative therapies including reiki and acupuncture.
+The range of therapies used during this programme include 1-1 counselling, self-esteem work, relapse prevention, group therapy, assignments, music therapy, exercise classes and alternative therapies including acupuncture.

 There is specific work done on a range of issues during this programme including: